AlexRichCode/gate-keeper/README.md

 # Gatekeeper
-Microservice that determines whether a message can be sent from a given business phone number.
+Microservice that determines whether a SMS message can be sent from a given business phone number.